MicrosoftDocs/customer-insights/ci-docs/work-with-business-accounts.md

 You can then [ingest data](data-sources.md) for business accounts and related contacts as data sources from all supported sources.

- [Unify](data-unification.md) your account data followed by your contact data to connect contact and account entities.
+ [Unify](data-unification.md) your account data followed by your contact data to connect contact and account tables.

 ## Switch between primary target audience